IncredibleProgress/sweetheart.py/README.md

 - easy to learn, easy to use
 - full documentation provided
-- built-in reponsive user interfaces
+- built-in responsive user interfaces
 - quick and clean prototyping
-- quick and clean deployement
+- quick and clean deployment
 - ready for maintenable great code quality
 - ready for datacenters, big-data and AI
-- ready for high performances, inovation and creativity
+- ready for high performances, innovation and creativity

 ## Stick to good standards without thinking about it